AIP Publishing

 What are our pain points?

-Next, I collaborated with the product and marketing team to present my data findings and gain insights into our user's needs.
+Next, I collaborated with the product and marketing team to create an affinity map, grouping user's pain points into key categories.

-We hosted a session to create an affinity map, grouping pain points into key categories.
 This highlighted redesign opportunities and acted as a guide in my design process.

 Affinity Map